The Centre for Anthropology and Journalism

 Join us

-The Center for Anthropology and Journalism offers memberships for social scientists and journalists interested in engaging communities.
+The Centre for Anthropology and Journalism offers memberships for social scientists, journalists, and anyone interested in engaging communities via meaningful reporting.

 Stay Connected